 For many people with brain injury, understanding and carrying out physical tasks can be difficult, due to its effect on spatial judgements, balance and motor co-ordination.
 While some TBI sufferers may be physically able to move freely, the issue can be in processing the need for movement and how to actually carry it out – known as dyspraxia.
 Even normal tasks like putting on shoes or a coat can be extremely difficult as an individual struggles to process the various physical requirements involved.
 Therefore, yoga can help to regain confidence in this aspect, as its processes focus on the flow of movement.
 While it may take a TBI sufferer much longer to grasp what others would regard as a simple pose, the repetitive nature of the lessons can help to retain sequential processing and encourage this ability.

-A spiritual practice that uses techniques of ‘hands-on-healing’ in an attempt to holistically balance chakras – or energy points within the body.
-By placing their hands over these areas, they aim to energise an individual physically and emotionally.
+A spiritual practice that uses hands-on-healing techniques to balance chakras holistically – or energy points within the body.
+They aim to energise an individual physically and emotionally by placing their hands over these areas.
 This free-flowing form of energy is also used in yoga and acupuncture and acupressure.

 For all complementary therapies, evidence is mixed.
-While professional practitioners in all of the above areas would testify to their effectiveness, they would also ensure an individual has completed all of the necessary medical diagnosis and treatment either before complementary therapy starts, or that the two therapies will work simultaneously.
+While professional practitioners in all of the above areas would testify to their effectiveness, they would also ensure an individual has completed all necessary medical diagnosis and treatment before complementary therapy starts or that the two therapies will work simultaneously.
 Complementary therapies are designed to be exactly that – ‘complementary’ to existing medical care, and may focus on the emotional treatment of an individual or aid in developing physical processes.
-Therefore, choosing a complementary therapy is a personal choice, and gauging its effectiveness very much a personal thing.
-However, none of the therapies have damaging or adverse effects, and therefore can provide an effective and useful way for individuals to support their recovery and gain an overall sense of wellbeing and comfort.
+Therefore, choosing a complementary therapy is a personal choice, and gauging its effectiveness is very personal.
+However, none of the therapies have damaging or adverse effects and, therefore, can provide an effective and useful way for individuals to support their recovery and gain an overall sense of wellbeing and comfort.

 To speak with one of our specialists injury solicitors call us or fill in our online enquiry form.